 Why Is The Stator Core Lamination?

-What Is The Stator Core?
+What Is The Stator Lamination?

 Stator lamination and rotor lamination are two key components of an electric motor.
 Stator core is made up of thousands to hundreds of thousands of individual steel laminations.
 The process of manufacturing a stator core involves continuously placing laminations side-by-side.